GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/is-the-quiz-feature-included-in-the-free-plan.md

-## Is the quiz feature included in the free plan?
+## Is the Quiz Feature Included in the Free Plan?

-Yes, the Quiz feature is included in the Free plan but only for Offsite to be shared in SMS or Email
+Yes, the quiz feature is included in the free plan but only for offsite use, to be shared via SMS or email.